guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 **Root Causes, in My Opinion:**

-- The TEE grants developers excessive authority, allowing TAs to accept and process external parameter types, thereby exposing potential risks.
+- The GP standard grants TA developers excessive authority, allowing them to decide how the TA receives and processes external inputs, thereby exposing potential risks.
 - From the perspectives of development efficiency and ease of use, this strategy appears sound.
 - However, it places high demands on developers.
-If developers do not thoroughly understand the parameter types or make assumptions about TA requests, and they handle external input unsafely, severe security issues can arise.
+If developers do not thoroughly understand the `paramtypes`, and handle external input unsafely, severe security issues can arise.
 - For most private TEEs developed by OEMs, I believe it is not necessary to strictly follow the GP standard.
 It is feasible to eliminate these risky attack surfaces appropriately.